 I use my Drill Doctor 500x for sharpening all kinds of drill bits.
 What I love it most for is for grinding 3/32″ to ½” standard-twist bits, not forgetting that it sharpens 118° and 135° bits as well.

 The sharpener features a durable, metal split-point that minimizes over-splitting.
-The magnet motor (permanently installed) produces enough power for all types of loads and speed.
+The magnet motor (permanently installed) produces enough power for all types of loads and speeds.

 In the months I’ve been using my 500x sharpener, I can comfortably say that I continue sharpening bits of all kinds including; split-point, masonry, cobalt, high-speed steel, and Tin-coated bits.